Best Honeymoon Destinations in the Caribbean

 The key to getting your Caribbean wedding and honeymoon right is to choose the right island and the right resort for you.
 So you need to do some research such as speaking to a Caribbean specialist like Caribtours which has a wealth of advice on romantic places to stay, or Essence of the Caribbean which focuses on finding you the real Caribbean and places to stay that are locally owned and full of local character such as B&Bs, eco-lodges and boutique properties like Petite Anse in Grenada.

-I also like Essential Hotel Collection which has picked 13 of the best small hotels and resorts in the Caribbean.
+I also like Essential Detail which has picked 13 of the best small hotels and resorts in the Caribbean.

 Tourist board websites can also be very helpful but remember if you call a tourist board, they will obviously promote their own island and not give you an overview.
 The Caribbean Tourism Organisation can be useful for this.